hopskipnfall/smashbits/README.md

 | `npm run lint`     | Lint your code before sending a PR.                                |
 | `npm run fix-lint` | Uses Prettier to fix most lint issues in the code base             |

 For local development with fake data (no server communication at all), edit `client/.env`.
+By default, the client will hit a local version of the server stack that connects to a (test) live DB environment

 See [the Cookbook](https://github.com/hopskipnfall/smashbits/wiki/Cookbook) for full documentation.